bjmfactory/bbox-mvp/README.md

 # Brevity Box

-## A social network for people who don't have much to say
+## A network for people who don't have much to say
 You can share your favorite 3 links here.
 And you can look at 3 links that other people have saved.